liv-daliberti/grail-simulation/reports/prompt_builder/README.md

 How to Create a Gun-Free America in 5 Easy Steps — channel: ReasonTV

 RECENTLY WATCHED (NEWEST LAST):
-1. [?/?]
-Do We Need Stricter Gun Control? - The People Speak — channel: VICE News
+1. [259s/259s] Do We Need Stricter Gun Control? - The People Speak — channel: VICE News

 OPTIONS:
 1. Democrats Need to Listen to Gun Owners — channel: The Atlantic
+   likes: n/a — comments: n/a — shares: n/a
 2. Piers Morgan Argues With Pro-Gun Campaigner About Orlando Shooting | Good Morning Britain
+   likes: n/a — comments: n/a — shares: n/a
 ```

 ### Sample 2 (Issue: Minimum Wage, Split: train, Study: study3)